 Comfort level decreases when asked about switching a stable patient to a biosimilar versus to a naïve patient.
-While 17% are uncomfortable in prescribing a biosimilar to a naïve patient, see Figure 9; twice as many (40%) are uncomfortable with switching a stable patient from an originator to a biosimilar.
+While 17% are uncomfortable in prescribing a biosimilar to a naïve patient, see figure 9; twice as many (40%) are uncomfortable with switching a stable patient from an originator to a biosimilar.
 Spain (54%) prescribers are the least comfortable with switching a stable patient to a biosimilar.
-Haematology-Oncology prescribers are more comfortable switching a stable patient from an originator to a biosimilar than those in several other practice areas; Ophthalmology and Rheumatology prescribers are less comfortable, see Figure 10.
+Haematology-Oncology prescribers are more comfortable switching a stable patient from an originator to a biosimilar than those in several other practice areas; Ophthalmology and Rheumatology prescribers are less comfortable, see figure 10.

 Comfort level decreases further when asked about switching a patient to a biosimilar for non-medical reasons.
 More than half of prescribers (58%) said they are uncomfortable with switching their patients to a biosimilar for non-medical reasons.
 Prescribers in France are significantly more comfortable (very) switching a patient to a biosimilar for non-medical reasons than several other countries; prescribers in Italy and Spain are the least comfortable.
-Haematology-Oncology prescribers are significantly more comfortable (very) switching a patient to a biosimilar for non-medical reasons than those in most other practice areas, see Figure 11.
+Haematology-Oncology prescribers are significantly more comfortable (very) switching a patient to a biosimilar for non-medical reasons than those in most other practice areas, see figure 11.

 Even more prescribers are uncomfortable (73%) when asked about a third party initiating such a switch.
 In the UK and France, prescribers were shown to be most comfortable with switching their patients (40% and 35% comfortable, respectively), while in Spain, prescribers are the least comfortable with having a third party make the switch (14%).
-Haematology-Oncology prescribers were shown to be significantly more comfortable with a third party switching a patient to a biosimilar for non-medical reasons (60% vs an average of 27%) than those in several other practice areas, see Figure 12.
+Haematology-Oncology prescribers were shown to be significantly more comfortable with a third party switching a patient to a biosimilar for non-medical reasons (60% versus an average of 27%) than those in several other practice areas, see figure 12.

 In summary, the survey reveals that European physicians have increased their familiarity with biosimilars since last surveyed in 2013.
 After 13 years of experience with biosimilars in Europe, physicians: